 As material shortages continue to plague the construction industry and the demand for swimming pools continues to rise, building times are longer than we’ve seen in our history.
 Due to these delays and our consistent commitment to transparency to our valued customers, we strive to communicate project details more than ever before.
 Our ‘Diving Into The Details’ series will take you behind the curtain at CPL to get an inside look at how we are navigating these unchartered waters.

-In this installment of Diving Into The Details, our CEO/Owner, Jeremy Smith, explains how storm damage affects pool construction timelines.
+In this installment of Diving Into The Details, our President, Jeremy Smith, explains how storm damage affects pool construction timelines.

 We All Wanted It To Rain, Right?